myrtam/CANNR/README.md

 This is the CANNR<sup>TM</sup> analytics container building tool for converting R and Python code into microservices.
-The CANNR tool takes functions in R and Python source files and creates scalable containerized microservices that expose things like models and calculations so that they may be easily consumed by software applications.
+The CannR tool takes functions in R and Python source files and creates scalable containerized microservices that expose things like models and calculations so that they may be easily consumed by software applications.
 CannR has both a Web UI and a command line tool.